davenkin/andy-springboot-sample/ADRs/002-Project structure.md

           queries, should end with "QueryService".
         - `XxxQuery`(class:N): Request class of a query, should end with "Query".
         - `QXxx`(class:N): Response class of a query, should start with the letter "Q".
-    - `XxxController`(class:1): The controller class, should end with "Controller".